cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/artifacts.rst

     }
   }

-Our build system creates a JAR named ``myapp-1.0.0.jar`` that contains the MyApp class.
+Our build system creates a JAR named ``myapp-1.0.0.jar`` that contains the ``MyApp`` class.
 The JAR is deployed via the RESTful API::

   curl localhost:10000/v3/namespaces/default/artifacts/myapp --data-binary @myapp-1.0.0.jar

-CDAP determines the version is 1.0.0 by examining the Manifest file contained in the JAR.
+CDAP determines the version is 1.0.0 by examining the manifest file contained in the JAR.
 Information about the artifact and the application class in the artifact are now visible through JAR API calls::